-

 To work with Model Context Protocol (MCP) servers, I created a VS Code extension for inspecting and testing.

-This extension connects to any MCP server, browse its capabilities, call tools with live input forms, read resources, and render prompts.
+This extension connects to any MCP server, browse its capabilities, call tools with live input forms, read resources, render prompts, inspect notifications, and review connection traffic.
 All without leaving your editor.

 https://github.com/jurgen178/mcp-tool-explorer